mikegcox/vintagemoto/pages/02.notes/first-ride-of-2017-on-my-new-rm-z-250/item.md

 ![A little dirty](trailering.jpg?cropResize=1000,1000){.img-responsive}
 ### No pictures or videos today, no GPS track either- I forgot my phone at home today.
 Best I can do is show that there is a bit of dirt on my beautiful new bike.

 Tomorrow I ride again.
 My wife's cousin Bill Fretts has invited me up to his cottage for a bit of trail riding.
-I am not sure what to expect, new terrain, snow in the bush, high-water, new riding mate, new bike.
+I am not sure what to expect... new terrain, snow in the bush, high-water, new riding mate, new bike.
 That last part is not a problem for sure, I put that worry behind me today.